Hangor-class submarine

-Pakistan's Ministry of Defence (MoD) ordered eight submarines from China in 2015, at an approximate cost of USD $4–5 billion, making it the largest arms export contract in China's military history.
+Pakistan's Ministry of Defence (MoD) ordered eight submarines from China in 2015, at an approximate cost of US$4–5 billion, making it the largest arms export contract in China's military history.
 Of the eight ordered examples, the initial four are being built by CSIC in China, while the latter four are to be built in Pakistan by KSEW, under a technology transfer agreement.
-Three of the submarines have already been constructed and launched in China, and in an interview with Chinese state media, Pakistan's naval chief, Admiral Naveed Ashraf, said that the first batch of Hangor-class submarines will enter active service with the Pakistan Navy in 2026.
+Four of the submarines have already been constructed and launched in China, and in an interview with Chinese state media, Pakistan's naval chief, Admiral Naveed Ashraf, said that the first batch of Hangor-class submarines will enter active service with the Pakistan Navy in 2026.

+On 30 April 2026, the first Hangor-class submarine, PNS Hangor, was officially commissioned by the Pakistan Navy with a ceremony in Sanya, China.

 History

 Background

 Since the dissolution of British rule in the Indian subcontinent in 1947, Pakistan and India engaged each other in a series of armed conflicts in 1947–48, 1965, 1971 and in 1999.
 Of the aforementioned conflicts, the Pakistan Navy (PN) and its eastern counterpart, the Indian Navy confronted each other in 1971 with the use of submarine assets playing an important role.
 During both episodes and again in 2001, the Indian Navy orchestrated a slew of naval blockades against Pakistan in the Arabian Sea, which adversely affected the PN's ability to facilitate anti-access operations.
 Following the conclusion of the 2001 conflict, the PN noted that its ability to enforce naval deterrence with the use of its submarines was adversely inadequate, which consequently instigated an exigency to augment the submarine fleet with newer boats.

 In 2008, the PN approached several naval conglomerates, namely DCNS (now Naval Group) and Howaldtswerke-Deutsche Werft (HDW), with the intention of purchase a series of attack submarines.
 While DCNS offered its Marlin-class submarine, HDW offered its Type 214 submarine.
 The same year, Pakistan agreed to purchase three Type 214 submarines at a then-estimated cost of €773.7 million.
 However, owing to a dearth of public funds due to the 2008 financial crisis and the high cost of the submarines forced Pakistan to terminate the proposed deal.

 In 2011, Pakistan initiated negotiations with the China Shipbuilding & Offshore International (CSOC) – the trade arm of the Chinese state-owned China Shipbuilding Industry Corporation (CSIC), for the purchase of six diesel-powered attack submarines equipped with air-independent propulsion systems (AIP).
 Although no details were ever revealed about the design of the speculated submarines, many observers surmised that the design in question may have been the Type 032 Qing-class submarine, a variant of the Type 039A Yuan-class submarine.